GhostQ is distributed under the terms of the GNU GPL v3.

 Converting a large, deeply-nested QCIR formula may fail if there is insufficient stack space.
 This can be fixed by increasing the stack limit before running the converter (e.g., by running "ulimit -S -s unlimited" in Bash).

-The output of GhostQ is in a formula format that allows subformulas to be named and then referred to again by name.
+For formulas with free variables, the output of GhostQ is in a formula format that allows subformulas to be named and then referred to again by name.
 For example, in the below formula, the subformula "or(x1, x2)" is named "$1" and then referred to again by that name:

 A parser for this format is in fmla.cpp.
 Recent versions of GhostQ also support an option "-write-qcir" to write output in the QCIR format.
 (An older draft of this format, limited to prenex only, is also available: qcir.pdf, qcir.tex.)